1newstar/OracleScripts/Docs/sources/RMANCreateStandby.rst

 It will list the "from" values required for any or all of the parameters listed above, depending on the target database configuration.
 If a parameter is missing from the output, then it is not required in the clone commands shown in the next section.

 Run the following on the target database to extract the settings.
-The script runs happily on Windows or flavours of Unix without change:
+The script runs happily on Windows or various flavours of Unix without change:

 ..  code-block:: sql